 Blood Pressure: The health benefits of Hibiscus tea include lowering blood pressure (anti-hypertensive property).
-Therefore, it is not recommended for people who already have low blood pressure, a condition called hypotension.
-It may cause faintness, dizziness, and can even damage the heart or brain if consumed by anyone with low blood pressure.
+Therefore, it is not recommended for people who already have low blood pressure and a condition called hypotension.
+It may cause faintness, dizziness, and even damage the heart or brain if consumed by anyone with low blood pressure.

-Pregnancy and Fertility: Hibiscus tea is not recommended for pregnant women, particularly due to its emmenagogue effects which may stimulate menstruation or blood flow in the uterus or pelvic region.
-For those undergoing hormonal treatments or taking birth control pills, it is recommended to consult your health specialist regarding consumption of Hibiscus tea.
+Pregnancy and Fertility: Hibiscus tea is not recommended for pregnant women, mainly due to its emmenagogue effects, which may stimulate menstruation or blood flow in the uterus or pelvic region.
+For those undergoing hormonal treatments or taking birth control pills, it is recommended to consult your health specialist regarding the consumption of Hibiscus tea.

-Hallucinatory Effect: Some people may feel intoxicated or experience hallucination after drinking Hibiscus tea.
+Hallucinatory Effect: Some people may feel intoxicated or experience hallucinations after drinking Hibiscus tea.
 Therefore, you should be cautious until you know how your body reacts to the tea.
-Don't drive a car or try anything particularly dangerous until you know what its effects are on your system.
+Don't drive a car or try anything particularly dangerous until you know its effects on your system.

 Allergy: Some people might develop allergic reactions such as itchy red eyes, sinus, or hay fever when consuming Hibiscus tea.

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin